huKM565/OutsideLavaFuel/README.md

 <h1>Config</h1>
 <ul>
     canBurn - Whether to run burn to furnaces when they have lava nearby and no fuel.
+Default - false<br/>
-Default - false canSpeedUpBurn - Whether to speed up the cooking process when lava is nearby.
-Default - true additionalSpeedBurn - How much additional cooking speed to add per lava block nearby.
-Default - 1.0 maxLavaBlocksUsedTogether - Maximum number of lava blocks that can contribute to the speed boost.
-Default - 6 aroundBlockPositions - The location of lava blocks relative to the furnace, which can affect the burn
+    canSpeedUpBurn - Whether to speed up the cooking process when lava is nearby.
+Default - true<br/>
+    additionalSpeedBurn - How much additional cooking speed to add per lava block nearby.
+Default - 1.0<br/>
+    maxLavaBlocksUsedTogether - Maximum number of lava blocks that can contribute to the speed boost.
+Default - 6<br/>
+    aroundBlockPositions - The location of lava blocks relative to the furnace, which can affect the burn<br/>
 </ul>

 <h2>Versions</h2>